mcanlas/improv-living-guide/manuscript/my-kind-of-improv.md

 The "highlights" thread for musical improv is always much more boisterous and elaborate than the highlights thread for other nights.

+## Aggressive support, aggressive quiet/listening

+Always ready to ramble and contribute, but always ready to stop and listen